inclavare-containers/tdx-qgsd-multiplexer/README.md

 # QGSD-Multiplexer

-This tool is used to multiplex QGS to serve many TD-Guests created by dragonball.
+This tool is used to multiplex QGS to serve many TD-Guests created by the light-weight Hypervisor such as Dragonball and Cloud Hypervisor.

 The tool will watch `/var/lib/vc/dragonball`.
 Whenever a new guest is created, a related vsock file `/var/lib/vc/dragonball/<guest-id>/root/kata.hvsock_40` will be created.
 The vsock file will be connect to qgs socket on the other side.

 If a new one is created, there will be a new connection between the socket file and the QGS' socketfile `/var/run/tdx-qgs/qgs.socket` by default.

-build this binary
+Run the following command to build the binary:

 ```bash
 cargo build --bin qgsd-multiplexer --features="tokio/rt-multi-thread main tokio/macros" --release